Taruun/react-assignment-app/README.md

 # Trip Advisor Assignment

-This is a React-based web application that allows users to explore different places and view weather information on a map.
-The application makes use of the Google Maps API for map functionality and integrates with various data sources to fetch information about places and weather.
+This is a React-based web application that allows users to explore different places and view restaurants on a map.
+The application makes use of the Google Maps API for map functionality and integrates with various data sources to fetch information about places Rapid API.

+Please note that the Google Search functionality is currently not rendering due to issues with the Google Search API and payment.

 ## Features

 - Explore different types of places (e.g., restaurants, hotels) on a map
-- Filter places based on rating
+- Filter places based on rating, distance and type
-- View weather information for the current location
+- View restaurants, hotels, and attractions information for the current location
 - Click on markers to view place details
-- Search for places using the search bar and Autocomplete functionality

 ## Demo

 The application is deployed on Netlify and can be accessed using the following link:
 [Trip Advisor](https://trip-advisor-app.netlify.app/)
 [Github](https://trip-advisor-app.netlify.app/)

-Please note that the Google search functionality is currently not rendering due to issues with the Google Search API and payment.

 ## Installation